KazaiMazai/vapor-rest-kit/README.md

 ____________

-1. Define Inputs, Outputs structs for your Model
+1. Define Input, Output structs for your Model

 2. Define controller with RestKit Declarative API:

 ```swift